nixworks/public/news/2008/09/1/index.md

 ##### Military of the United States
 ### [ The U.S. military hands control of Al Anbar Governorate over to the Iraqi government. ](/news/2008/09/1/the-u-s-military-hands-control-of-al-anbar-governorate-over-to-the-iraqi-government.md)
-_Context: Military of the United States, Iraq, Anbar province_
+_Context: Anbar province, Iraq, Military of the United States_

 ##### ACLU
 ### [ An ACLU lawsuit challenges gag orders in National Security Letters. ](/news/2008/09/1/an-aclu-lawsuit-challenges-gag-orders-in-national-security-letters.md)
-_Context: gag order, National Security Letter, ACLU_
+_Context: National Security Letter, gag order, ACLU_

 ##### Tropical Storm Hanna
 ### [ Tropical Storm Hanna becomes Hurricane Hanna (2008) with hurricane warnings issued for the Bahamas and the Turks and Caicos. ](/news/2008/09/1/tropical-storm-hanna-becomes-hurricane-hanna-2008-with-hurricane-warnings-issued-for-the-bahamas-and-the-turks-and-caicos.md)